Machete (comics)

 Machete (Ferdinand Lopez) is a fictional character appearing in American comic books published by Marvel Comics.
 The character has been a member of Batroc's Brigade and Doom's Brigade.
 He was also a former revolutionary of San Diablo in South America.
-He became a mercenary to finance a revolution but is reportedly killed by Zeitgeist.

 Publication history

 Machete first appeared in Captain America #302 (February 1985), and was created by Mike Carlin and Paul Neary.

 Fictional character biography

 Fernando Lopez was born in the country of San Diablo.
-He became a revolutionary, and later a mercenary.
-He joined Batroc's Brigade.
-He then first battled Captain America alongside the Brigade.
-He next battled Hawkeye alongside the Brigade, which had been hired for that purpose by Trickshot.

-Later, Machete was employed by Helmut Zemo and the Brigade to steal the skeleton of Ulysses Bloodstone.
-Machete traveled to the Amazon Jungle with Batroc's Brigade, and was captured by Incas.
+He became a revolutionary, and later a mercenary, joining Batroc's Brigade.
+Machete was employed by Helmut Zemo and the Brigade to steal the skeleton of Ulysses Bloodstone.
+Machete traveled to the Amazon with Batroc's Brigade, and was captured by Incas.
 Machete battled the Incas alongside Batroc's Brigade, Zemo, Captain America, and Diamondback.
-Machete then battled Captain America alongside Batroc's Brigade.
-Machete traveled to the Bermuda Triangle, where he battled Captain America again alongside Batroc's Brigade.
+Machete traveled to the Bermuda Triangle, where he battled Captain America again.
 He traveled to Egypt alongside Batroc's Brigade in search of the Bloodstone fragment.
-He traveled to Tokyo alongside Batroc's Brigade.
-There, he battled Japanese cultists for possession of another Bloodstone fragment.
+He was later reportedly killed by Zeitgeist.

 Fernando's brothers, Alfonso and Mariano Lopez, have also each briefly taken on the role.